-Obviously, some infractions are more serious than others, especially when it comes to healthcare where certain errors can have serious consequences or even result in a fatality, so for any medical mistakes getting legal advice prior to writing a letter or apologizing is imperitave and necessary, even though many States support I'm Sorry Legislation which we discuss in our article on Medical Apologies.
+Obviously, some infractions are more serious than others, especially when it comes to healthcare where certain errors can have serious consequences or even result in a fatality.
+So for any medical mistakes, getting legal advice prior to writing a letter or apologizing is imperitave and necessary, even though many States now support I'm Sorry Legislation which we discuss in our article on Medical Apologies.

-Having said that, the guidance we provide below in our sample apology letter for patients are for more common situations in running a practice and where mea culpas are warranted and make good business sense.
+Having said that, the guidance we provide below in our sample of a patient apology letter is for more common situations at a practice where mea culpas are warranted and make good business sense.

 The table below provides a sample apology directed at a patient, for such a situation, along with a series of notes to help you tailor your letter appropriately.